Edit your schema. pgmt handles the rest.

 Any Framework

-Works alongside Rails, Django, Go, Node — pgmt manages the schema, your app reads it
+Works alongside Rails, Django, Go, Node, or no framework at all. pgmt manages the schema — your app just connects.

 Ready to try it?